How to Choose the Right Railings for Your Deck or Porch

 At Archadeck of Raleigh-Durham and the Greater Triangle, we take pride in helping you design the best outdoor living space for your home, within your budget.
 Part of the customization process is choosing specific materials and design details for your new structure.

 For most structures, an important design detail is what type of railing will be used.
-Deck railings and porch railings provide protection from falls, enhance the aesthetics of the deck or porch, and are typically required to meet building codes.
+Deck railings and porch railings provide protection from falls, enhance the aesthetics of the deck or porch, and are typically required to meet local building codes.
+In most counties in NC any deck or porch that is 36” or over will require a railing.

 Railings come in all shapes and sizes, and in a range of prices.
 So, how do you choose?
 Aesthetics play a big role, but there are other factors to consider as well.
 Our professional design team will walk you through the details and help you find the railings that are best suited for your project.